jottinger/grappaexample/src/docs/article.md

 > That led me to Parboiled, but some Parboiled users recommended Grappa for Java, so here we are.

 That tutorial basically writes a parser for drink orders.

-> If you're interested, the code is on [GitHub](https://github.com), in my [grappaexample](https://github.com/jottinger/grappaexample) repository.
+We'll do more.

+## Our Bartender

 Imagine an automated bartender: "What're ya havin?"

 Well... let's automate that bartender, such that he can parse responses like "`A pint of beer`."
-We can imagine more variations on this, but we're going to center on one: we'd also like to allow our bartender to parse orders from people who're a bit too inebriated to use the introductory article: "`glass of wine`" (no `a`) should also be acceptable.
+We can imagine more variations on this, but we're going to center on one, until we get near the end of the tutorial: we'd also like to allow our bartender to parse orders from people who're a bit too inebriated to use the introductory article: "`glass of wine`" (no `a`) should also be acceptable.

+> If you're interested, the code is on [GitHub](https://github.com), in my [grappaexample](https://github.com/jottinger/grappaexample) repository.

 Let's take a look at our [bartender](https://github.com/jottinger/grappaexample/blob/master/src/main/java/com/autumncode/bartender/Bartender.java)'s source code, just to set the stage for our grammar.
 (Actually, we'll be writing multiple grammars, because we want to take it in small pieces.)